MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification

+\textbf{Graph Importance and Omics-Level Interpretability}.
+Figure~\ref{fig:graphImportance} displays the relative graph importance for the three constructed graphs.
+The observed edge-to-node ratios (ranging from approximately 2.1 to 2.8, as shown in Table~\ref{tab:graphstats}) indicate that all graphs are sparse.
+Among them, the miRNA graph ($G_3$) shows the highest edge density (2.35-2.79) but the lowest relative importance (24-29\%), suggesting that it contributes less to classification performance despite being more connected.
+In COADREAD, the mRNA graph ($G_2$) contributes most strongly, with an importance of roughly 42\%.
+In LGG and STAD, methylation ($G_1$) and mRNA ($G_2$) contribute comparably, ranging from 35\% to 37\%.
+The consistently high methylation importance across datasets (approximately 34-37\%) underscores its robustness as a discriminative biomarker, whereas the variability of mRNA importance reflects tissue-specific gene expression dynamics.
+These results demonstrate that MOTGNN effectively identifies the most informative omics modalities while maintaining computational efficiency through sparse graph construction.
+The resulting edge counts remain tractable, supporting scalability to larger or clinically oriented datasets.

-Table~\ref{tab:topBiomarkers} presents the top 30 most important biomarkers identified by MOTGNN for the COADREAD dataset (Colorectal Adenocarcinoma and Rectal Adenocarcinoma), illustrating the feature-level interpretability of our framework.
-COADREAD encompasses colorectal cancer in a broader context and is commonly analyzed jointly, as colon and rectal adenocarcinomas share overlapping molecular signatures and clinical features.
+\textbf{Biomarker Selection and Feature-Level Interpretability}.
+Table~\ref{tab:topBiomarkers} lists the top 30 most important biomarkers identified by MOTGNN for the COADREAD dataset, illustrating the feature-level interpretability of our framework.
+COADREAD encompasses both colorectal and rectal adenocarcinomas, which are often analyzed jointly because of their overlapping molecular signatures and clinical profiles.